dwot/blogotron/README.md

 3. docker build -t blogotron:latest .

 ### Run the Docker Image
-1. Create a dir to hold the config files and the database
+1. Create a dir to hold the database
 2. docker run -d -p 8666:8666 -v /path/to/local/.env:/app/.env -v /path/to/local/config.yml:/app/config.yml -v /path/to/local/blogtron.db:/app/blogtron.db blogotron:latest
 3. Browse to http://localhost:8666

 ### Run the Docker Compose
 The docker compose will create a database, wordpress instance, redis instance and the blogotron instance.
 1. Create the Docker Image w/ the above steps
-2. Prepare you config files as above
-3. Edit the docker-compose.yml and enter proper ports and paths for your environment
+2. Edit the docker-compose.yml and enter proper ports and paths for your environment
-4. docker-compose up -d
+3. docker-compose up -d
-5. Browse to the wordpress port and complete the install
+4. Browse to the wordpress port and complete the install
-6. Browse to the blogotron port and you should be set
+5. Browse to the blogotron port and you should be set

 ## Usage
 ### Write